 Sticky baked sesame chicken wings and rice is the perfect balance of honey sweet, savory and sticky.
 Easy to make and perfectly delicious chicken wings as a main dish or appetizer.

-- Asian marinade - is a perfect balance of sweet, sticky, spicy, savory and garlicky.
+- Asian marinade - is a perfect balance of sweet, sticky, spicy, savory and garlicky for sesame wings.
 Also, gluten-free and no frying.

 - Easy - this easy and healthy honey sesame chicken wing recipe will quickly become a family favorite.

 - Versatile - eat it as an appetizer or as a meal.
-Perfect for picnics, bbqs, or game-day snacking.
+Perfect for picnics, bbqs, or game-day snacking during super bowl.

 - Healthy - the protein-rich chicken wings are covered in a umami soy glaze of tamari, honey and slightly spicy garlic chili sauce.

-- Grain bowl - the fluffy bed of rice soaks up all the extra sticky sesame chicken wing sauce making it the perfect match to turn an appetizer into a meal.
+- Grain bowl - baked chicken wings with rice in a fluffy bed of rice soaking up all the extra sticky sesame chicken wing sauce.
+The perfect match to turn an appetizer into a meal.

 What goes with chicken wings and rice?
 Enjoy these sesame honey chicken wings and rice with a side of Crunch Cabbage Salad with Mint, Kale Mango Salad with Honey Lime Vinaigrette or my Maple Sriracha Roasted Cauliflower.
-Or, if you're in the mood for more chicken, try my Simple Teriyaki Chicken (easy 20 minute recipe) topped with some extra Easy Sticky Teriyaki Sauce and Marinade.
+Or, if you're in the mood for more chicken, try my Zesty Baked Italian Style Chicken Wings or my Simple Teriyaki Chicken (easy 20 minute recipe) topped with some extra Easy Sticky Teriyaki Sauce and Marinade.

 Jump to:

 - Tamari and toasted sesame oil - gives a nice depth of umami flavor.
-You can also substitute gluten-free soy sauce or coconut aminos.
+You can also substitute gluten-free soy sauce or coconut aminos which can be found in most grocery stores.

 - Fresh ginger - adds an Asian flare and pop of fresh flavor.